Search Shortcut cmd + k | ctrl + k

 Data.exportArrayStream(allocator, reader, arrow_array_stream);

-// DuckDB stuff
+// DuckDB setup

 try (var conn = (DuckDBConnection) DriverManager.getConnection("jdbc:duckdb:")) {